hawkinsw/medava/README.md

 > ... denotes a value that is a reference to the object for which the instance method was invoked ..., or to the object being constructed.

 That helps!
-So, we know that the current method invocation (on the `isTemperatureRangeAcceptable` method) and the code in those two method invocations will have access to fields of the same instance of the `Medicine` class.
+So, we know that the current method invocation (on the `isTemperatureRangeAcceptable` method) and the code in those two method invocations will have access to fields of the same instance of the `Medicine` class via the `this` instance variable.

 It also gives us a task: we must implement those methods so that the `isTemperatureRangeAcceptable` method can use them.
 Obviously not every medicine has the same range of safe temperatures.
 However, it seems clear that there is a baseline reasonable range of temperatures outside of which our medicine will spoil.
 In the `Medicine` superclass, then, we will provide a so-called *default* implementation of the two methods and we will leave it up to any subclasses to *override* these methods as a way to customize functionality specific to a type of medicine.
 In other words, our software will rely on the support for *virtual methods* in Java to increase programmer efficiency!
 Type in the following method declarations to `Medicine.java`: